Korea Zinc Control Battle — MBK Partners & Young Poong vs. Chairman Choi

 Key Concepts in This Deal

-A publicly announced offer to purchase shares directly from shareholders at a premium, bypassing the target's board — the central mechanism of MBK's attack on Korea Zinc.
+A publicly announced offer to purchase shares directly from shareholders at a premium, bypassing the target's board — the central mechanism of MBK's Round 1 attack on Korea Zinc.

 A company repurchasing its own shares at a price above the hostile bid, competing for the same shares and signaling intrinsic value.
-Korea Zinc's ₩830,000 counter-buyback was the most expensive defensive buyback in Korean M&A history.
+Korea Zinc's ₩830,000 counter-buyback was the Round 1 defining weapon.

 A campaign to replace board directors at a shareholder meeting.
-With ~40.97% combined, MBK+Young Poong forced an Extraordinary General Meeting — and lost all four director nominees when NPS sided with incumbents.
+Round 1's decisive moment: MBK + Young Poong forced an Extraordinary General Meeting with ~41% combined — and lost all four director nominees when NPS sided with incumbents.

-A private equity fund using a leveraged tender offer to acquire control of a publicly listed company.
-MBK's Korea Zinc bid is now the defining Asian precedent for PE-driven control contests, illustrating both the power and limits of financial buyer tactics against entrenched strategic shareholders.
+A private equity fund using a leveraged tender offer to acquire control of a public company.
+MBK's Korea Zinc bid is the defining Asian precedent for PE-driven control contests — and the defining case for how they can fail.

 Frequently Asked Questions

-What role did the National Pension Service play, and why did it matter?
+What role did the National Pension Service play?

-What are the lasting implications of the Korea Zinc deal for Korean M&A?
+What are the regulatory consequences of this case for Korean M&A?

 Was this helpful?